Ford Mondeo Hybrid (2014-2022) interior, dashboard & comfort

 The Ford Mondeo Hybrid has an upmarket feel, and is just as comfortable as the standard car

 A relatively soft ride allows the Ford Mondeo Hybrid to be a little more comfortable than the petrol and diesel versions, provided you can put up with the additional noise at speed.

 Inside, the general look and feel is upmarket – not quite to Volkswagen standards, but not far off.
 The controls are sensibly laid out and there's a clear 10-inch digital screen in place of the usual analogue dials.
-The Mondeo also packs Ford’s latest SYNC 3 infotainment system as standard.
+The Mondeo also packs Ford’s SYNC 3 infotainment system as standard.

 Ford Mondeo Hybrid dashboard

-Updated for 2019, the Mondeo Hybrid's dashboard looks classy, with at least an eight-inch touchscreen for the SYNC 3 infotainment system and twin 4.2-inch TFT screens among the dials, incorporating a ‘SmartGauge’.
+Updated in 2019, the Mondeo Hybrid's dashboard looks classy, with at least an eight-inch touchscreen for the SYNC 3 infotainment system and twin 4.2-inch TFT screens among the dials, incorporating a ‘SmartGauge’.
 The more economically you drive, the more green leaves ‘grow’ on this display.

 Equipment, options and accessories